HomeOfTheWizard/vault-mvnd-benchmark/README.md

 * Uses of RAM.

 Vault maven plugin via mvnd:
-* deamon starts and warms up in ~2 seconds the first time.
+* daemon starts and warms up in ~2 seconds the first time.
-* mvn vault:pull runs in 0.02 seconds if the deamon is already running and warmed up.
+* mvn vault:pull runs in 0.02 seconds if the daemon is already running and warmed up.
-* deamon container uses of RAM.
+* daemon container uses of RAM.